 E-mail: timdworldoregon [dot] org

-Karen Ettinger Originally from Syracuse, New York, Karen grew up as one of 4 daughters of an activist Episcopal priest and his wife who had committed their lives to the civil and human rights of all.
+Originally from Syracuse, New York, Karen grew up as one of 4 daughters of an activist Episcopal priest and his wife who had committed their lives to the civil and human rights of all.
 This unique and inclusive environment was a powerful influence leading to Karen’s own dedication to the global and multicultural education of children from the earliest age.
-Karen is a graduate of Syracuse University and San Francisco State, where she received her Elementary Teaching Credential.
+Karen is a graduate of Syracuse University and San Francisco State University, where she received her Elementary Teaching Credential.
 Karen taught in San Francisco’s inner city until moving with her husband and children to Portland.
-In 1987 Karen founded the award winning Global & Multicultural Resource Center, now the centerpiece of the Council’s K-12 Education Program.
-Here Karen carefully tends and loans a 130 box collection of Culture Boxes representing over 100 countries of the world.
-Since joining the Council in 2002, Karen has also developed the popular WorldQuest Global Knowledge Competition for High Schools, now in its ninth year and the Teach the World Educator Conference and Youth Forum Series, Teach Africa, the Middle East and East Asia having been accomplished so far.
+In 1987 Karen founded the award-winning Global & Multicultural Resource Center, now one of the centerpieces of the Council’s Youth and Education Programs.
+Karen and volunteers carefully tend and lend a 130-box collection of Culture Boxes representing more than 100 countries of the world.
+After joining the Council in 2002, Karen helped run the WorldQuest Global Knowledge Competition for High Schools (2003-2013) and the annual Teach the World Educator Conference and Youth Forum Series.
 Karen is the recipient of the World Arts Foundation Lifetime Achievement Award and the United Nations Association – Oregon Division’s Outstanding Service Award.

 Email: Karenworldoregon [dot] org